cablehead/mini-nu/README.md

-# Mini‑Nu
+# A guide to embed nushell in your application

 _four bite‑sized demos for embedding Nushell in Rust_

-Mini‑Nu shows **four escalating patterns** for running Nushell inside a Rust
+This repo shows **four escalating patterns** for running Nushell inside a Rust
 application:

 | Example                                        | New capability                                    |